BhushanKumarSingh/Smart_lock/README.md

 # Smart_lock
-we are creating strong password using OTP UID.
+we are creating strong password using OTP And UID Which is unique.